Lexical Format¶

 The text format assigns meaning to source text, which consists of a sequence of characters.
+Characters are assumed to be represented as valid Unicode (Section 2.4) scalar values.

 The character stream in the source text is divided, from left to right, into a sequence of tokens, as defined by the following grammar.

+Tokens are formed from the input character stream according to the longest match rule.
 That is, the next token always consists of the longest possible sequence of characters that is recognized by the above lexical grammar.
+Tokens can be separated by white space, but except for strings, they cannot themselves contain whitespace.

-Keyword tokens are defined either implicitly by an occurrence of a terminal symbol in literal form, such as \(\def\mathdef3665#1{\mbox{‘}\mathtt{#1}\mbox{’}}\mathdef3665{keyword}\), in a syntactic production of this chapter, or explicitly where they arise in this chapter.
+Keyword tokens are defined either implicitly by an occurrence of a terminal symbol in literal form, such as

 Any token that does not fall into any of the other categories is considered reserved, and cannot occur in source text.